 Certainly no one sees us as perfect and are happy with everything our governments do, but there is a reason why every celebrity who claimed they were going to move from the United States if Trump got elected ended up getting cold feet.

 With our glowing pride in our advancements and knowledge made through western science, many cringe looking back at our tribal ancestors and those ‘unfortunate’ souls in third world countries in desperate need of ‘saving’ through the prescription of western science and democracy.
-The individualism, freedoms and opportunities that western democracies provide, certainly have many benefits but how then, have we ended up with the worst mental (and in my view spiritual) health epidemic in history?
+The individualism, freedoms and opportunities that western democracies provide, certainly have many benefits but how then, have we ended up with the worst mental health epidemic in history?

-The point is, the more one reads this book and ponders the startling, often obvious but even more often ignored revelations, it is hard to not to start to question that perhaps in exchange for comfort and security, westerners have given up something that can not so easily be replaced.
-Junger consistently brings up studies that show surprisingly, that war and conflict seem to promote positive effects on mental health.
+The facts being splayed out in “Tribe” begin to suggest, that perhaps in exchange for comfort and security, westerners have given up something else that can not so easily be replaced.
+Junger consistently brings up studies that show surprisingly, war and conflict seem to promote positive effects on mental health.
 And while he does not point to combat as the solution to our problems, he dissects that a solid sense of community and social connectedness may be missing from our world today that is causing massive inner turmoil among not just veterans but the average citizen as well.

 There was obviously something quite appealing about living like “savages,” in which the reason might not turn out to be so obscure after all.
 This nostalgia that westerners possess for the tribal way of life, is not completely removed from today’s popular culture.
 Consider the character, Nathan Algren in the movie, “The Last Samurai.